Folk costume: Continental

+Insular

 Indonesia has many national and regional styles of clothing due to its cultural diversity.
 Among the Batak peoples, the ulos (tenun fabric) is traditionally worn.
 Javanese people wear garments such as the beskap, batik shirt, blangkon, songkok, and sarong for men; and the kebaya, tudung, and sarong for women.
 The Malay people traditionally wear the Baju Melayu, Baju Kurung, and songket.
 Among the Papua, the koteka is part of traditional dress.

 Traditional clothing in East Timor includes the tais mane and tais feto.

 In Malaysia, men traditionally wear the Baju Melayu and songkok, while women wear the Baju Kurung, baju kebarung (a kebaya/kurung hybrid), and tudung.
 Each state has its own baju style, including a distinct style for the Federal Territories.

 In Brunei, traditional clothing includes the Baju Melayu and songkok for men, and the baju kurung and tudung for women.

 In the Philippines, cultural attire for men includes the barong, while women wear the baro't saya, Maria Clara gown (or traje de mestiza), and terno.
 Other garments include the malong, patadyong, tapis, and salakot.

 Cultural attire in Singapore varies.
 Among Chinese Singaporeans, traditional clothing includes the hanfu, cheongsam for women, and tangzhuang and changpao for men.
 Indian Singaporeans traditionally wear the sari for women, and the dhoti and kurta for men.
 Malay Singaporeans wear the Baju Melayu for men, and Baju Kurung and sarong for women.
 Peranakan women traditionally wear the kebaya; men traditionally wear the Baju Lokchuan.